brunobg/webdevbook/docs/frontend/introduction.md

   <dd>Runs the software on the actual device.
 For web this provides a webserver with hot reloading.</dd>
 </dl>

+Our build uses Webpack, and comes already configured from the project template.
+We'll have more to talk about this [on the deployment chapter](./deployment.md).
+If you are in a rush to see something in your web browser, `yarn serve:web` is what you want.

 ## Code structure

 We'll end up with a directory structure like this: